SWI-Prolog/swipl-devel/CMAKE.md

 ### Debian based Linux systems (.deb or .rpm)

-The following commands create   swipl-<version>-<nr>.<cpu>.deb/rpm  file with SWI-Prolog to be installed in /usr.
-The process creates a monolitic installer for a particular configuration of   SWI-Prolog.
+The following commands create  `swipl-<version>-<nr>.<cpu>.deb/rpm` file with  SWI-Prolog  to  be  installed  in  /usr.
+The  process  creates  a monolithic installer for a particular configuration of SWI-Prolog.
 This is  *not*  what is typically used to create packages for  distributions.
 Distro package maintainers are referred to  _Modular packages for Linux_ below.
-The prodedure here is intended  to   create  custom  Debian packages for in-house deployment.
+The procedure here is intended to create  custom Debian packages for in-house deployment.

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -G Ninja ..
     ninja